Familial Mediterranean fever

 - A swollen, tender scrotum

-Between attacks, you'll likely feel normal.
+The attacks generally resolve spontaneously after a few days.
+Between attacks, you'll likely feel back to your typical health.
 Symptom-free periods may be as short as a few days or as long as several years.

 When to see a doctor